bertrandPiccard/Project-Folder-Sync/README.md

 When a directory is copied, all of its content will be copied in the replica folder.

 # Recursive function "synchroniseFolder"
-The function synchronization is initially executed to compare the source and replica folder.
+The synchronisation function is initially executed to compare the source and replica folder.
 Then, it will arrange the content to be the same.
-However, we also need to check the subdirectories to ensure that all the files inside are matching.
+However, it also needs to check the subdirectories to ensure that all the files inside are matching.

 At the end of the function "synchroniseFolder", it will get a list of all subdirectories from the source folder.
 If none is present, the script stops.